TOLOSAT/flight-software/doc/technical-specifications/TM_TC_Flow.md

 Some tasks can perform TCs, in which case the task must :
 1. Check the presence of TCs at the start of the period.
 2. Process the TC.
-3. Sends an execution acknowledgement or non-acknowledgement TM after executing the TC.
+3. Send an execution acknowledgement or non-acknowledgement TM after executing the TC.
-4. Sends a TM if required by the remote control.
+4. Send a TM if required by the remote control.

 Otherwise tasks can send telemetry without any TC being received, the principle remains the same these TM are sent to the TM Sender.